rafaelrochasilva/testing_in_elixir_talk/testing_in_an_elixir_world.md

 ---

-### That been said, lets refactory our code and let guide us
+# That been said, lets refactory our code

 ---

-#### But before start doing the test, I want to share some REALLY valuable concepts about Test.
+# and let the tests guide us

 ---

+# But before start doing the test

+---

+# I want to share some REALLY valuable concepts about Test.

+---

-### Clarity
+# Clarity

 A test is **easy** to understand when we can see the **cause and consequence** between the **phases** of the test.